Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 ## Summary of Topics for the Final Examination

-### Practical Experience With Web Development Tools
+### Practical Experience with Web Development Tools

 - How to use the Docker system to support web development and testing
 - Using the VSCode text editor to manipulate Markdown, HTML, and CSS files
 - How to run GatorGrader in Docker to check a repository's correctness
 - How to use the Python programming language to run a local web server
+- An understanding of the characteristics, input, output, and behavior of linting and testing tools for web development
+- The benefits and drawbacks of performing linting and testing during web development

 ### Practical Experience with the Design, Implementation, and Deployment of a Web Site

 - How to pick a JAMStack framework for the creation of a web site hosted on Netlify
 - The trade-offs associated with implementing a web site that uses the JAMStack model
 - The steps for connecting a GitHub repository to the Netlify platform
 - The ways in which the GitHub Flow model supports the creation of Netlify-based preview builds
-- How to use GitHub and Netlify to perform a deploy to Netlify's content delivery network
+- How to use GitHub and Netlify to deploy a web site to Netlify's content delivery network

 ### Using Git Repositories and the GitHub Platform